-- Eight mark questions – these are longer ‘explain’ questions at GCSE that involve skill in both RE knowledge and also English writing as you get marked on SPaG too!
+- Twelve mark questions – these are longer ‘evaluate’ questions at GCSE that involve skill in both RE knowledge and also English writing as you get marked on SPaG too!

-- Challenge questions – these questions are specifically designed to challenge you to reach A/A* grades.
+- Challenge questions – these questions are specifically designed to challenge you to reach grades 8/9.
 They usually ask you to make links between Christianity and Islam or look at principles that can be linked to several aspects of the course.